 Do love mint and chocolate?
 This Vegan Mint Ice Cream is a truly special treat in several ways.

-First of all, it's dairy-free and low-carb.
-But most of all, it's a fresh mint ice cream and instead of the typical chocolate chips, there's a rich chocolate ganache throughout.
+First of all, it’s dairy-free and low-carb–but most of all, it’s a fresh mint ice cream that, instead of typical chocolate chips, has a rich chocolate ganache throughout.
 Healthy and decadent!

 I have a super fun treat for you all today — Dairy-Free Mint Chocolate Ice Cream, but not your normal Mint Chip Ice Cream.
 This one has 2 twists — this vegan mint ice cream is made with Fresh Mint, and with melted chips that are turned into a ganache.